 After spending a restless night worrying about his patients, Pare returned in the morning to find that those who’d received his special mixture had very little pain, their injuries were neither swollen or inflamed, and each had slept through the night.
 The same could not be said for those who received the boiling oil.
 They all had significant pain, and were feverish with no improvement to their wounds.

 With a colorful history that dates back centuries, experimenting with different treatments for diseases has been a regular practice in medicine.
 Modern clinical research owes a lot to its early pioneers, and their commitment to using science to inform their work.
-In this post we take a quick look at the history of clinical trials so you can understand how far the industry has evolved, and what this means for the future.
+In this post we take a quick look at the

 The search for treatments that work